 Painted Melodies, sponsored by the East Village Company in downtown San Diego.
 Lori and two other San Diego artists created new paintings to celebrate and interpret some of their favorite songs by singer-songwriter,

-Lori’s painting and graphic design studio is in her home.
+Lori’s painting and graphic design studios are in her home in San Diego

 Explanation of Materials and Techniques: